num1hub/capsuleos/README.md

 - **✅ Tracker** – Habit formation with inline editing and completion logging
 - **⌨️ Shortcuts** – Global keyboard shortcuts for module switching and quick creation

+## Search Index

+CapsuleOS includes a local Fuse.js-powered search index that watches your data folder and provides fuzzy cross-module queries in under 100 ms. Archived items and versioned files are excluded by default but can be included via query options.

 ## Quick Start

 1. **Clone and install**